SabeerBakir/WackoBot-Serverless/README.md

 * [Python 3 installed](https://www.python.org/downloads/)
 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community)

+You will need to supply your own Bot tokens, client IDs, etc. in an `env.json` file.
+You can see the `sample_env.json` to see the required information.

 To build and deploy your application for the first time, run the following in your shell:

 ```bash